CurtisJohansen/individual-project/README.md

 **If I had more time:**

-- I would like to split up the salaries by department and investigating pay gap discrepancies
+- I would like to split up the salaries by department and time employeed to further investigating pay gap discrepancies

 - Try other models and features